 Souvenir plates are reproductions of Virginia license plates, issued for fun displays and as gifts.
 They are for ornamental use only―it is illegal to display or use a souvenir plate on a motor vehicle.

 You can order a souvenir plate online and it will be mailed to you within four weeks.
 Orders from outside the United States require extra shipping time.
 Souvenir plates are just $10 each.
 They are issued singly.
-If you want to personalize your souvenir plate with up to seven alphanumeric characters, you can do that for an additional $20.
+If you want to personalize your souvenir plate with up to seven alphanumeric characters, you can do that for an additional $10.

 The Department of Motor Vehicles (DMV) accepts MasterCard, Visa, and Discover credit cards as well as MasterCard and Visa debit cards.
 The DMV also accepts bank information for electronic withdrawals from your checking account.
 If you are ordering in person or through the mail, you can also pay by check.

-A vehicle must be over 25 years old and used primarily for antique exhibitions, parades, and related activities to qualify for antique status.
+A vehicle must be over 25 model years old and used primarily for antique exhibitions, parades, and related activities to qualify for antique status.
 (The vehicle may be used for infrequent pleasure trips of under 250 miles, and to obtain repair work.)